martenscs/account-manager/README.md

    (see the "Customization" section for additional details).
 4. Deploy the custom account-manager.war file into your servlet container as appropriate (e.g. copy it into the webapps directory of your Tomcat installation and restart).
-5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope and OAuth Client objects to the Data Governance Broker's configuration.
+5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope to the Data Governance Broker's configuration.
-6. Use dsconfig or the console application to add the URL the sample application will be accessible at to the Account Manager OAuth2 Client's Redirect URLs list.
-7. Use dsconfig or the console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension.
+6. Use dsconfig or the console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension.
 The sample application's origin and the Data Governance Broker's origin should be added to "cors-allowed-origins", and "GET", "DELETE", "POST" and "PUT" should be added to "cors-allowed-methods".
 E.g.,